 The idea is this: We, the current living generation of the human race (here you think of all generations, living together, no difference between a Boomer or a Millennial in this respect), have no confident ways to describe or imagine or predict ourselves and our lives in a partially immortalised world.
 This veil of ignorance is particularly thin when we look at our motivations of living in a partially immortalised world.
 We might see the contours of our future selves, living without the burden of biological aging, that is indefinitely kept at bay, but we can’t see what we are actually doing in that other world and what life do we live and what moral rules do we set for ourselves.
-To put it bluntly and first person: I have no fucking clue to assess from my current position in time, living under the strict boundary of a well understood and limited life expectation, how my life would be shaped in a world where I were to be given a partial immortalisation treatment continuously.
+To put it bluntly and first person: I have no clue whatsoever to assess from my current position in time, living under the strict boundary of a well understood and limited life expectation, how my life would be shaped in a world where I were to be given a partial immortalisation treatment continuously.
 My only firm intuition about this possible world and that partially immortalised myself in it is that I have no intuition that I can trust cause I simply and genuinely don’t know.
 When I try to assess a future partially immortalised me, say a 572 year old Attila with healthy adult body and mind, I lose my sense of judgement.

 Let’s see one example: will the partially immortalised me be bored most of the time or will I be engaged in different, purposeful activities?